 In 2009 she was one of the first female players to be given a central contract by the FA, a groundbreaking moment for women’s football in this country.

 Rachel then moved on to play for Everton ladies, where she played from 2003 until 2014; in 2010 she played in her second FA Women’s Cup final and collected her first winners medal.

 Rachel was in the 2012 Great Britain squad for the London Olympics which she describes as the peak of her career.

 After retiring early in 2015, Rachel has worked in the media as a pundit and co commentator and with UCFB as an ambassador.
-She can regularly be found on BT Score and BBC’s Women’s Football Show.
-She is a keen golfer but the recent birth of her daughter has put paid to hours on the greens for now.
+She works regularly on BT Score, BBC's Women's Football Show and writes a column for The Guardian on the WSL.